BenevolenceMessiah/Discourse_on_the_Emergence_of_Oligopical_Fascism/README.md

 <h4>Updating:</h4>
 This Thesis is expected to change frequently.
 It is advisable to update often.
 To update, run:

 `git pull`
 in the Git Bash console from inside of the folder where the thesis is now installed.
-Alternatively, run the `Update.bat` script.
+Alternatively, just run the `Update.bat` script.

+<h4>Usage:</h4>
+To contribute edits, comments, or critiques, you can either run the

+`Submit_Edits_via_Google_Doc.bat`
+file (this will launch the mainbranch Google Doc), or, if you have [Python](https://www.python.org/downloads/) installed - and if you plan on installing it now, make sure you tick the box to add Python to PATH - it may be edited locally by running
+`Edit_Locally_on_browser.bat`
+(open a browser and type: http://localhost:5000/ if it doesn't open automatically) make your edits and then save as HTML or as PDF.

 <span style="text-decoration:underline;">
 <h2>Abstract:</h2>